-On the 8th of June, a UK general election, which resulted in a major setback for the Conservative party, was held, while, as of the 19th of June, EU officials and UK Government representatives have started to engaged in official negotiations.
-The latest Britain’s period of legal and political uncertainty and the snap elections envisaged by the UK PM Theresa May added a further layer of unpredictability to the UK process of exit from the EU.
-While a ‘hard Brexit’ seems the main possible outcome (and risk) of the UK-EU negotiations, the results of the snap election have also reduced the British Conservative government power as well as its apparent internal unity, along with the time at UK’s disposal to conclude an agreement.
+On the 8th of June 2016, the result of a UK general election, which resulted in a major setback for the Conservative party, was held, while, as of the 19th of June 2017, EU officials and UK Government representatives have started to engaged in official negotiations.
+Britain’s period of legal and political uncertainty and the snap elections envisaged by the UK PM Theresa May added a further layer of unpredictability to the UK process of exit from the EU.
+While a ‘hard Brexit’ still seems a possible outcome (and risk) of the UK-EU negotiations, the results of the snap election have also reduced the British Conservative government power, as well as its internal cohesion.
+In addition, the UK is dangerously short of time to conclude a comprehensive agreement, while the two negotiating parties involved are defining the terms of a “transitional period” before the divorce will be finalised.
 Will the EU and Britain be able to find a mutually satisfactory deal within the two year deadline?

-The global effects spread by Donald Trump’s successful climb to the White House and the UK referendum continue to reverberate.
-In addition, a series of national elections have raised concerns about the political risks posed by the evolutions of the European Union.
-Nevertheless, after the Juncker’s Commission released a “White Paper” on the future of the EU, Emmanuel Macron victory of the French Presidential election and the Franco-German axis revival, the EU political and economic outlook appears far more reassuring compared to the beginning of the year.
-However, there are still several crucial unknowns on the horizon: at an EU level, the German elections have raised several doubts on the effectiveness of teh French-German couple as a engine.
-In Italy, notably one of the four largest EU economies, are adding a further degree of uncertainty not only due to the prolonged controversies on the electoral law, but also for the fact that it might result in another coalition dilemma.
-Whereas, at a global level, both the G7 and the G20 summits have highlighted already known divergences between Europe and the US concerning trade and climate policies.
-In this context, emerging countries such as China and India are also adapting to the current European political setting, looking and taking position within the international arena.
+The effects spread by Donald Trump’s successful climb to the White House, as well as the tension stemming from an increasing multipolar global stage are continuing to reverberate across the world.
+In addition, a series of European national elections have raised serious concerns about the political risks posed by the possible evolutions of the European Union.
+Nevertheless, after the Juncker’s Commission released a “White Paper” on the future of the EU, Emmanuel Macron’s victory in the French Presidential election, the Franco-German axis revival and the EU’s positive economic performances, Europe’s outlook appears far more reassuring compared to the beginning last year.
+However, there are still several crucial unknowns on the horizon: at EU level, Germany’s post-election negotiations have raised several doubts on the effectiveness of the French-German couple as a engine; in Italy, notably one of the four largest EU economies, the upcoming elections are adding a further degree of uncertainty due to the instability which might come out of the ballots, while Europe’s East-West divide seems to deepen.
+Whereas, at a global level, the COP23 and the Davos and the Munich summits have highlighted already known divergences between Europe and the US with special regard to trade, climate and foreign policies.
+In this context, emerging countries such as China and India, as well as Russia are adapting and sometimes taking advantage of the current European & North American political and economic setting.